- Assets: $8,662,382 (2011)

 - Grants Awarded: $1,475,830 (2011)

-Among the myriad beneficiaries of Streisand Foundation grants are: Alliance for Justice; the American Civil Liberties Union Foundation (ACLU); Americans for Peace Now; Association of Community Organizations for Reform Now (ACORN); the Center on Budget and Policy Priorities; the Children's Defense Fund; Common Cause; Defenders of Wildlife; the Earth Action Network; the Earth Day Network; the Economic Policy Institute; the Environmental Defense Fund; the Environmental Media Association; the Environmental Working Group; the Human Rights Campaign Foundation; Human Rights Watch; the Institute for America's Future; the League of Conservation Voters; the Liberty Hill Foundation; the Nation Institute; the National Abortion and Reproductive Rights Action League (NARAL); the National Association for the Advancement of Colored People (NAACP); the Natural Resources Defense Council; Oxfam America; the Peace Action Education Fund; People for the American Way (PFAW); Physicians for Social Responsibility; Planned Parenthood; the Rainforest Action Network; Rock the Vote Education Fund; the Tides Center and the Tides Foundation; the U.S. Public Interest Research Group (PIRG); and the William J. Clinton Presidential Foundation.
+From 1986 through 2013, BSF awarded grants totaling over $25 million to more than 800 organizations.
+The beneficiaries of these grants included such organizations as the Advancement Project, the Alliance for Justice, the American Civil Liberties Union Foundation, Americans for Peace Now, ACORN, the Brennan Center for Justice, the Center on Budget and Policy Priorities, the Children's Defense Fund, the Climate Reality Project, Common Cause, Defenders of Wildlife, the Earth Action Network, the Earth Day Network, the Economic Policy Institute; the Environmental Defense Fund; the Environmental Media Association; the Environmental Working Group, the Human Rights Campaign Foundation, Human Rights Watch, the Institute for America's Future, the League of Conservation Voters, the Liberty Hill Foundation, Mother Jones, the Nation Institute, the NARAL Pro-Choice America, the NAACP, the Natural Resources Defense Council, Oxfam America, the Peace Action Education Fund, People for the American Way, Physicians for Social Responsibility, Planned Parenthood, the Rainforest Action Network, the Rock the Vote Education Fund, the Tides Center and the Tides Foundation, the U.S. Public Interest Research Group, and the William J. Clinton Presidential Foundation.

-To view a list of additional noteworthy grantees of the Streisand Foundation, click here.
+To view a list of additional noteworthy BSF grantees, click here.

 (Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)